eatyourpeas/checktick/docs/encryption.md

 | Clinician | ✅ Editor | ❌ No | ❌ No |
 | Research Assistant | ✅ Viewer | ❌ No | ❌ No |

-#### Changing Organization Passphrase
+#### Changing Organisation Passphrase

-Organization owner can change the passphrase:
+Organisation owner can change the passphrase:

-1. Go to Organization Settings → Encryption
+1. Go to Organisation Settings → Encryption
-2. Click "Change Organization Passphrase"
+2. Click "Change Organisation Passphrase"
 3. Enter **old passphrase**
 4. Enter **new passphrase**
 5. All surveys re-encrypted with new passphrase

 **When to change passphrase**:

 - Scheduled rotation (e.g., annually)
-- Personnel change (data manager leaves organization)
+- Personnel change (data manager leaves Organisation)
 - Security incident or suspected compromise
 - Organizational policy requirement

 **After changing**:

 - Notify all users with old passphrase
 - Securely share new passphrase
 - Update organizational records